-To establish a two-party private conversation from a 3-party conference (Version 3.5 and higher):
+To establish a two-party private conversation from a 3-party conference:

 Action Result 1.
-While on a call, press the CONF + 1 (2) to have a private conversation with the CNF 1 (2) party.
+While on a call, press the $CONF + 1$ (2) to have a private conversation with the CNF 1 (2) party.
 You and the selected party are in a separate conversation from the other conference parties.
 2. To reestablish the conference, press the CONF key.

-To remove a Busy Tone (Hang up) from an 8-party conference (Version 3.5 and higher):
+To remove a Busy Tone (Hang up) from an 8-party conference :

 Action Result 1.
-During an conference with more than 3 parties, press CONF + (n) (where n is the number 1-8 for the conference parties) to individually select a conference party.
+During an conference with more than 3 parties, press CONF + ( n ) (where n is the number 1-8 for the conference parties) to individually select a conference party.
 The other party is placed on hold.
 2. If you did not select the conference party that is giving busy tone, re-enter the conference by pressing the CONF key.
 3. If you selected the conference party that is giving busy tone, hang up and then go off-hook again and press the CONF key to re-enter the conference call.